devdeliw/website/static/blas/optimizing_L1.typ

 The `portable-simd` implementation expresses vectorization explicitly in Rust, but LLVM lowers it into a NEON loop with the same shape.

-The hot loop from `coral::level1::saxpy::saxpy` is:
+The hot loop from the optimized `saxpy` implementation is:

 #block(fill: luma(250), width: 100%, inset: 10pt, [
 ```asm